jsdclxvi/Reforestation/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## Me and my mates are in a band called Duvet.
+We're a cover band.